heluxenhofer/mcp-server-azure-devops/README.md

 - `AZUREAD_CLIENTSECRET`: The client secret for your Entra ID app registration
 - `AZUREAD_TENANTID`: The Directory (tenant) ID of your Entra ID

-These variables must be set before running `azd provision` or `azd deploy`, as they are required for the application to authenticate with Microsoft Entra ID.
+These variables must be set before running `azd provision` or `azd deploy` and after `azd init`, as they are required for the application to authenticate with Microsoft Entra ID.
 You can set them in the `.env` file for your environment (e.g., `.azure/<environment>/.env`).
 All other environment variables (such as resource group, region, container app name, etc.) are automatically set and managed by `azd` during provisioning and deployment.

 You can deploy this MCP Server to Azure using the [Azure Developer CLI (azd)](https://learn.microsoft.com/en-us/azure/developer/azure-developer-cli/overview).
 This enables automated provisioning of infrastructure and application deployment using the Bicep files in the `infra/` directory.